smcostas/supervised_learning/README.md

 # supervised_learning
-This repository contains a practical assignment for the Supervised learning course within the Data Science diploma program
+This repository contains a practical assignment for the Supervised Learning course within the Data Science diploma program.
+The activity consisted of a Kaggle competition: https://www.kaggle.com/competitions/supervisado-diplodatos2024/overview.
+The aim was to build machine learning models to predict diabetes in patients based on their clinical history and demographic information.
+All datasets are available at the link above.